Scottish Reformation: James V

 After entering his personal reign in 1528, James V avoided pursuing the major structural and theological changes to the church undertaken by his contemporary Henry VIII in England.
-In exchange for his loyalty to Rome, who became a Cardinal in 1538 and Archbishop of Saint Andrews in 1539.
+In exchange for his loyalty to Rome, he was able to appoint some of his illegitimate children and favourites to office in the Church, particularly his son James Stewart, 1st Earl of Moray who became a Prior in 1538 at the age of seven.
 James increased crown revenues by heavily taxing the church, taking £72,000 in four years.
 The results of such appointments and taxation undermined both the status and finances of the Church.
 The Church was also divided by jurisdictional disputes between Gavin Dunbar, Archbishop of Glasgow and James Beaton, Archbishop of St. Andrews until his death in 1539.
 As a result, in 1536 the first provincial church council called since 1470 failed to achieve major reforms or a united front against heresy.
 After the execution of Patrick Hamilton, the Crown prosecuted some men and a small number of executions followed in the 1530s and 1540s, but there was no systematic persecution, as the king was not interested in wide-scale bloodletting.
 An increasing number of lairds and nobles began to favour reform, particularly in Angus, the Mearns, Fife and within the University of St Andrews.
 Leading figures included Alexander Cunningham, 5th Earl of Glencairn and John Erskine of Dun.
 In 1541 Parliament passed legislation to protect the honour of the Mass, prayer to the Virgin Mary, images of the saints, and the authority of the pope.